 At Family Promise, volunteers are the backbone of all of our programs.
-For three decades, volunteers have made meals, provided companionship, read stories, and offered compassion and support.
+For more than three decades, volunteers have made meals, provided companionship, read stories, and offered compassion and support.
 Family Promise offers many exciting opportunities to use your skills for impact through virtual, in-person, and corporate volunteering.
 For more information on getting involved, visit our volunteer portal.

 How much time do I need to commit?

 That depends on how much time you can give and the type of volunteer opportunity that interests you.
 Evening hosting is just a few hours and is perfect for volunteers with busy schedules.
 For those with a bit more time, our ‘done in a day’ projects, like gardening at a Day Center and helping at a special event, work well.
 Whereas volunteering to teach financial literacy and technology skills is best for volunteers who are capable of a longer time commitment.

 Can I volunteer once or do I have to make an ongoing commitment?

 Family Promise volunteers can have a lasting impact on a family’s life without making a huge time commitment.
 One-time volunteer opportunities – such as helping at a special event or participating in a supply drive – exist and work well for those with full schedules.
 There are also plenty of opportunities for volunteers who are available to make a more long-term, regular commitment.

 Family Promise wants every volunteer to feel comfortable, so we do offer training.
 Volunteers directly working with our families are required to go through an orientation.
 Additional training, tailored to the specific volunteer project, will also be provided.

 Can I volunteer with my family?

 We offer opportunities for entire families to volunteer.
 For example, families often enjoy volunteering in the evenings when they can share a meal with the guest families and children can enjoy some play time together.

 Are there opportunities to volunteer with my co-workers?